neolink557/platzi_clon_app/README.md

 - Data binding
 - Navigation
 - Live Data
-- Connection with firebase to get the data through APIS
+- Connection with firebase to get the data through APIs

 ## The Creation Process